The Holy Art of Skepticism

 My wife’s response was not to update her priors, but to become *angry.*

 Now perhaps you think my wife is unusually ornery or particularly stubborn.
 No dice.
 She’s forbidden me from ever giving long nauseating diatribes about how much I adore her, so suffice it to say that she’s on the easy-going and gracious side of humanity—and particularly in comparison to her cantankerous husband.
 That’s precisely why there is power in using her as an example: she isn’t flawed.
 She’s a rather above-average human, but she is still human.
-Even someone as deliberate and meek as she is got angry, because that’s what we do.
+Even someone as deliberate and meek as my wife got angry, because that’s what we do.

 We don’t like it when people challenge our beliefs.
 Any of us.